b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **Purport:**<br>
 ...

+### KAUL, M. ###

+* Kaul, Mrinal (2016).
+'Abhinavagupta’s Theory of Reflection: A Study, Critical Edition and Translation of the Pratibimbavada (Verses 1-65) in Chapter III of the Tantraloka with the Commentary of Jayaratha'.
+Ph.D. dissertation.
+Department of Religion.
+Montreal, Quebec, Canada: Concordia University.

+**Purport:**<br>
+...

 ### KAUNTEYA-dasa ###

 * Kaunteya-dasa (2013).
 'Did Shrila Prabhupada Want Women Diksha Gurus?'.
 Alachua, Florida, U.S.A.: The Bhaktivedanta Book Trust International (BBTi)(Eye of the Storm Press).
 Source: https://archive.org/details/did-srila-prabhupada-want-women-diksa-gurus-kaunteya-das (accessed: Wednesday, July 23, 2025)